anjaysahoo/frontend-interview/1-important-concept/4-js-concept/5-functions/readme.md

 <details >
  <summary style="font-size: medium; font-weight: bold">Constructor Function</summary>

-`Constructor functions` create object for us just like `Factory Function`
+- `Constructor functions` create object for us just like `Factory Function`
+- It is good practice to use `PascalCase`, but not compulsory
 ![img_8.png](images/img_8.png)

 Just like a waiter giving order to cook, they have blueprint of how they should